 Sir Edmund Affleck

 After steady if unspectacular service he was briefly given the acting command of the Advice 50 in controversial circumstances on the Leeward Islands station in 1755 when her previous commander, Commodore Thomas Pye, was ordered home by his successor on the station, Commodore Thomas Frankland.
 The Advice returned to Portsmouth with Affleck at the helm on 7 May 1756 and entered harbour to be paid off.

 By June 1779 the Bedford had become attached to Admiral Sir Charles Hardy’s fleet in the Channel, and she was present at the retreat before the allied armada in August.
-At the end of the year Affleck sailed with Admiral Sir George Rodney to relieve Gibraltar, and his ship was the first in action with the fleeing enemy at the encounter off Cape St. Vincent on 16 January 1780.
-During the action the Bedford engaged the Princesa 70 for an hour, but despite requesting that the Bienfaisant 64 find another opponent after Captain MacBride’s command had joined the fray, Affleck disengaged and sought another enemy to tackle.
-The Bedford briefly returned to England with Rear-Admiral Hon.
-Robert Digby’s squadron, assisting in the capture of the Protée 64 and three storeships on 24 February, and she then took the place of the sickly Marlborough 74, Captain Taylor Penny, to depart in late April for North America under the orders of Rear-Admiral Thomas Graves, arriving in July after a two month passage to reinforce the commander-in-chief, Vice-Admiral Marriot Arbuthnot, at Gardiner’s Bay at the end of Long Island.
+At the end of the year, she sailed with Admiral Sir George Rodney’s fleet to relieve Gibraltar, and she was the first in action with the fleeing Spanish at the Moonlight Battle off Cape St. Vincent on 16 January 1780.
+During the encounter the Bedford engaged the enemy flagship Princesa 70 for an hour, but despite requesting that the Bienfaisant 64 find another opponent after Captain MacBride’s command had joined the fray, Affleck disengaged and sought another enemy to tackle.
+The Bedford briefly returned to Spithead on 5 March with Rear-Admiral Hon.
+Robert Digby’s squadron, having assisted in the capture of the Protée 64 and three storeships on 24 February, and she then took the place of the sickly Marlborough 74, Captain Taylor Penny, to depart in late April for North America under the orders of Rear-Admiral Thomas Graves.
+Her arrival in July after a two-month passage saw her reinforce the commander-in-chief, Vice-Admiral Marriot Arbuthnot, in Gardiner’s Bay at the end of Long Island.

-During the summer Affleck was appointed commissioner of the navy at New York where he also acted for the commander-in-chief in his absence, hoisting his broad pennant initially in the Bedford, and when that ship rejoined the fleet under Captain Thomas Graves, in any other available vessel as circumstances dictated.
+During the summer of 1781 Affleck was appointed the commissioner of the navy at New York, where he also acted for the commander-in-chief in his absence.
+His broad pennant flew initially aboard the Bedford, and when that ship rejoined the fleet under Captain Thomas Graves, he found a berth in any other available vessel as circumstances dictated.

 Sir Edmund was an esteemed seaman and was renowned for his energy, zeal and decisiveness, being additionally well regarded for the key roles he had fulfilled in three major, successful actions.
 After being elected as the M.P. for Colchester he became a benefactor of the town, ordering £100 to be given away in early 1784 and donating fifty guineas to the poor in January 1785 for coal and bread.
 His residence was at Fingringhoe Hall near Colchester in Essex.